BrianPugh/cyclopts/docs/source/rules.rst

 This page intends to serve as a terse set of type coercion rules that Cyclopts follows.

 Automatic coercion can always be overridden by the :attr:`.Parameter.converter` field.
-Typically, the ``converter`` function will receive a single token, but it may receive multiple tokens if the annotated type is iterable (e.g. :class:`list`, :class:`set`).
+Typically, the :attr:`~.Parameter.converter` function will receive a single token, but it may receive multiple tokens if the annotated type is iterable (e.g. :class:`list`, :class:`set`).

 *******